mdyd-dev/marketplace-module/generators/blank-marketplace/README.md

 - [ ] Eliminate FOIT (Flash Of Invisible Text) for WebFonts
 - [ ] Implement inlining small images/fonts into css to save http requests
-- [ ] Add workbox-webpack-plugin for service worker
+- [ ] Add [workbox-webpack-plugin](https://www.npmjs.com/package/workbox-webpack-plugin) for service worker
 - [ ] Site use cache first networking
 - [ ] Create Web App Manifest (using webpack-pwa-manifest maybe?)
-- [ ] Score at least a 90 on lighthouse
+- [ ] Score at least a 90 on [lighthouse](https://developers.google.com/web/tools/lighthouse/)
 - [ ] Upgrade to use latest webpack (currently webpack 4 beta is in development with huge performance and features improvements)

+### General
+- [ ] Investigate postcss-mqpacker issue
+- [ ] Revise postcss plugins and add missing important ones
+- [ ] Add webpack bundle analyzer in dev mode
+- [ ] Add optimize-js plugin for webpack if it is compatible

 ### Chores
 - [ ] Implement `xo` as a part of build process
-- [ ] Provide basic e2e tests using (as a separate marketplace-module)
+- [ ] Provide basic e2e tests (as a separate `marketplace-module`)

 ### Marketplace